holepunchto/hyperbee/README.md

 By returning `true` it will insert the value, otherwise it won't.

-It receives two args: `prev` is the current node entry, and `next` is the potential new node.
+It receives two args: `prev` is the current node entry, and `next` is the potential new node at the specified key.

 ```js
 await db.put('number', '123', { cas })